 3. Baddha Konasana

-The Baddha Konasana, also called the Cobbler Pose or the Butterfly Pose, gives the knees, groin, and inner thighs a good stretch.
-It is an amazing asana that relaxes you completely.
+Baddha Konasana, also called Cobbler Pose or Butterfly Pose, gives the knees, groin, and inner thighs a good stretch.
+It is an effective asana that relaxes you completely.
 It helps you get rid of the long hours of fatigue from walking or standing.
-This asana truly helps you unwind and sleep better.
+This asana may help you unwind and sleep better.

 To know more about this asana, click here: Baddha Konasana